Enrolled MassHealth providers can conduct business with MassHealth online via the Provider Online Service Center.

 Q: How long will it take Permedion to respond to PAS requests entered through MMIS?
 Are there any specific guidelines for shortening response time?

 A: The turnaround time depends upon how much lead-time providers give Permedion when they submit their requests.
 The regulations at 130 CMR 450.208(A) state that providers must give seven days' lead-time, but in the majority of cases they do not.
 Permedion prioritizes submitted requests daily.
 Last-minute requests may affect Permedion's processing time.
-Please remember to submit PAS requests seven days prior to admission to prevent system delays.
+Please remember to submit PAS requests seven days before admission to prevent system delays.
 Please use the online POSC as the turnaround time is faster.
 Please refer to the Create a PAS Request job aid for instructions to request a PAS online.

 A: Providers may use the Prior Authorization (PA) service to obtain approval prior to providing certain services to MassHealth members.
 This service enables MassHealth to review, assess, approve, modify, or deny selected nonemergency medical services prior to payment.